MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver.md

 Use the [Azure pricing calculator][azure-pricing-calculator] to estimate costs.

-For more information, see the cost section in [Azure Architecture Framework][aaf-cost].
+For more information, see the cost section in [Microsoft Azure Well-Architected Framework][aaf-cost].

 ### Virtual machines